-blicity activities and easures If mandatory Start End Frequency of maintaining 1.
+blicity activities d measures If mandatory Start End Frequency of maintaining 1.
 Project profile on www.latlit.eu Mandatory Start of project End of project At least once per reporting period.
 2. Information on social media Recommended Start of project End of project Minimum 10 posts per project with tagged Programme.
 3. Project information on official websites and/or social media accounts of LP/PPs Mandatory Start of project Information must remain after the project Regularly.
 By the end of the project all its results must be uploaded there.
-4. Durable plaques or billboards to mark physical investments at each location of physical investment Mandatory if the project involves physical investments or purchase of equipment and project's total budget is more than 100 000 EUR As soon as the project physical investment or the purchase of equipment starts or equipment is installed At least for five years after the final payment to the project To repair/replace if damaged or information needs update 5.
+4. Durable plaques or billboards to mark physical investments at each location of physical investment Mandatory if the project involves physical investments or purchase of equipment and project's total budget is more than 100 000 EUR As soon as the project physical investment or the purchase of equipment starts, or equipment is installed At least for five years after the final payment to the project To repair/replace if damaged or information needs update 5.
 Marking of equipment or other investments with stickers Smart use is recommended.
-Cannot replace durable plaques or billboards or posters After purchased or installed At least for five years after the final payment to the project To replace if damaged or information needs update blicity activities and easures If mandatory Start End Frequency of maintaining 6.
+Cannot replace durable plaques or billboards or posters After purchased or installed At least for five years after the final payment to the project To replace if damaged or information needs update 6.
 Marking of specialised cars Mandatory After purchased At least for five years after the final payment to the project To replace if damaged or information needs update 7.
-Informative posters at premises of each LP and PP Shad already placed durable plaques or billboards to mark physical investments they are not obliged to display an informative poster sta Displaying the Programme logo at events artners can use movable nds, posters, roll-ups, nners, etc. Mandatory During the event 9.
-Displaying the Programme logo on all communication products indicated as project deliverables Mandatory As soon as product is published or produced For digital products - at least for five years after the final payment to the project N/A
+Informative posters at premises of each LP and PP Mandatory.
+However, if LP/PPs have already placed durable plaques or billboards to Start of project End of project To replace if damaged or information needs to be updated